robinhuy/fake-api-nodejs/README.md

-# Fake REST API NodeJS
+# Fake API NodeJS

-Get a full fake REST API as soon as possible.
-Base on [NodeJS](https://nodejs.org/en/) + [JSON Server](https://github.com/typicode/json-server).
+Get a full fake API as soon as possible.
+Base on [NodeJS](https://nodejs.org/en/) + [JSON Server](https://github.com/typicode/json-server) + [Socket.IO](https://socket.io/).

-Support more features:
+Features:

+- Define your own database using a json file, generate REST APIs from that database.

 - Register user with username & password or email & password.
+Using object `users` in the database.

 - Login with registered users.